 South West College places strong emphasis on providing learning and development opportunities for all its employees through the provision of college-wide opportunities to support personal and professional development of staff, as well as supporting bespoke training required by individuals and teams.
 The College calendar identifies 4 distinct CPD days in the academic year where learning and development opportunities related to college and employee needs are planned and delivered with mandatory participation by all relevant staff.
-Individual staff development requests for training and other development opportunities such as participation in industry conference and events are considered monthly and supported in accordance with key priorities.
+Individual staff development requests for training and other development opportunities such as participation in industry conferences and events are considered monthly and supported in accordance with key priorities.

 An annual focus is placed on developing staff in the area of teaching and learning with opportunities for completion of CIT and PGCE qualifications through Ulster University.
 Part-time lecturing staff are supported in-house with pedagogic development through a series of workshops facilitated by a Teaching and Learning Advanced Practitioner.
-In addition, a Curriculum Conference is provided for academic staff annually with the focus in 22/23 being on diversity and inclusion.
+In addition, a Curriculum Conference is provided for academic staff annually with a focus on themes related to College priorities and pedagogic trends.

-The College supports staff to undertake higher education programmes of study through its Higher Education Professional Development programme which provides a financial contribution towards the completion of Degree and Master's level programmes.
+The College supports staff to undertake higher education programmes of study through its Higher Education Professional Development programme which provides a financial contribution towards the completion of Degree and Masters level programmes.